 Think your students know accounting terms and concepts?
-The new crossword puzzle activity from Start Here, Go Places.
+The new crossword puzzle activity from Start Here, Go Places.® puts their knowledge to the test time and time again.

-Bo Places

-Places

-Places

-<a href=

 A new crossword puzzle will be created each month, drawing from more than 300 accounting terms curated by our in-house experts to keep your students fresh, even during summer break.
 The top questions a teacher may have about the crossword puzzle have been put together into a FAQ on the Monthly Accounting Crossword Challenge website.